jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

-- Some prominent types in jqwik's API have a counterpart with the same name in Kotlin's default namespace and must therefore be either fully qualified or be imported manually (since the IDE assumes Kotlin's default type):
+- Some prominent types in jqwik's API have a counterpart with the same name in Kotlin's default namespace and must therefore be either fully qualified or be imported manually (since the IDE assumes Kotlin's default type) or, even better, use the predefined type alias:
+  - `net.jqwik.api.constraints.ShortRange` : `JqwikIntRange`
-  - `net.jqwik.api.constraints.IntRange`
+  - `net.jqwik.api.constraints.IntRange` : `JqwikShortRange`
-  - `net.jqwik.api.constraints.LongRange`
+  - `net.jqwik.api.constraints.LongRange` : `JqwikLongRange`
-  - `net.jqwik.api.constraints.CharRange`
+  - `net.jqwik.api.constraints.CharRange` : `JqwikCharRange`

 - Some types, e.g. `UByte`, are not visible during runtime.
   That means that jqwik cannot determine if an `int` value is really a `UByte`,